-I’m back with more ideas for fall art with kids!
+Make sure you have some fun fall art for kids on your list of fall activities for preschoolers!
 The preschoolers had so much fun with our corn painting, so we decided to try another collaborative fall activity centered around art!
 The kiddos have become quite enamored with acorns recently, so I decided that would be a fun focus this time around.

 Acorn painting makes for fun fall art for kids (and adults)!

 We started off by dipping some acorns in paint, then rolling them along the canvas.
 I’ve done versions of roll painting in the past, with items like marbles and coconuts.
 So I knew the kids would enjoy this part of our art project.
 I didn’t realize HOW much fun they would have, though!

 I put a large tarp on the floor of our Messy Room, then placed the canvas on top of it.
 A few children came over at a time, dipping the acorns in the paint.
 They then worked together to rotate the canvas and move the painted acorns around.
 This led to many giggles, as the acorns would eventually fall off the canvas.
 Usually, I do roll painting in some kind of container (like a tray), but I didn’t have anything the right size for the canvas.
 Thus the tarp!

 After a bit, the kiddos decided to just use their fingers to roll the acorns.
 This was definitely a lot messier, but they still loved it.
 In fact, I think the messy aspect made some of the kids love it even more!
 Most of the children rolled the acorns, but a few decided to use the acorns like paintbrushes.
 So we ended up with a few different effects on the canvas.